From UAE prodigy to starring for England, Mahika's meteoric rise

 Dubai College, it was amazing.
 That time they never had any girls playing cricket.
 So I played with the boys.
 The coach was nice, he would always include me with the boys, he would not really treat me any differently, he always helped me improve.
 So a lot of credit also goes to my school in Dubai.

-Q. We know a lot of the players in the UAE team have also played against boys in age-group cricket….
+Q. We know a lot of the players in the UAE women's team also played against boys in age-group cricket….

 Q. Now that you live in England, is there anything about Dubai that you miss?